 Partners typically engage at an organizational level rather than as an individual due to high-level of expected engagement.
-Partners are should engage in 3 to 4 activities each year and provide a summary of those activities for the N-EWN Annual Report.
+Partners are should engage in a minimum of 3 to 4 activities each year and provide a summary of those activities for the N-EWN Annual Report.
 Partners may also choose to select one representative to serve on the N-EWN advisory committee (see the governance document for more information on this committee).

 - Contributing staff time and financial resources to develop and conduct research.

 - Providing access to facilities, models, data, or other resources that can advance NEWN research.

 - Providing access to a demonstration, field, and test sites for data collection and monitoring or other kinds of research, education, and communication activities.